From this screen, you'll be able to have a complete report of a user's/group's permissions for any given target(s).

 - Select the item you would like to perform the action on from the Explorer.

-- Click Check Permission from the Quick Actions panel.
+- Click Check Permissions from the Quick Actions panel.

 - Select the user or group you want to include in the report (see below for details).